scythe-project/AliuCord-Plus/README.md

 •I've added a few extra plugins and themes to the repo's.

 # WARNINGS
-AliuCord+ is my own project and not based off of the original.
+•AliuCord+ is my own project and not based off of the original.
 It will take me a while to get rid of all bugs.
-Android V5.0 and above is required to install the APK once it's built.
+•Android V5.0 and above is required to install the APK once it's built.
-As the builder uses a secure proxy, please disable your anti virus before using it.
+•As the builder uses a secure proxy, please disable your anti virus before using it.

 # CONTACT
 [Instagram](https://www.instagram.com/scythe.dev)